GeoCat/geoserver/docs/src/welcome/index.rst

 GeoServer is a class-leading application for the publishing of spatial information using international and industry standards.
 GeoServer provides direct access to feature and raster content, rich cartographic visualization, and geospatial processing.
 GeoServer integrates smoothly into your existing GIS infrastructure working with database, file, and cloud storage.

 GeoCat is a proud open source company, and a core-contributor of GeoServer project.
-This GeoServer Enterprise release is built using the latest GeoServer, GeoWebCache, GeoTools, JAT-EXT, and JTS Topology Suite technologies.
+This GeoServer Enterprise release includes the latest GeoServer, GeoWebCache, GeoTools, JAT-EXT, and JTS Topology Suite technologies.

 .. contents:: What is New
    :depth: 3